Language

 Potential Energy Calculator

-This tool calculates gravitational potential energy using the fundamental physics formula PE = m × g × h, where PE is potential energy, m is mass, g is gravitational acceleration, and h is height above a reference point.
+This potential energy calculator works out gravitational potential energy with the formula PE = m × g × h, where PE is energy, m is mass, g is gravitational acceleration, and h is height above a reference point.
+It is built for students, teachers, and anyone solving physics problems with mass, gravity, and height.

-The calculator supports multiple unit systems and includes gravity presets for eight celestial bodies, so you can easily explore how potential energy changes across different planets.
+It supports multiple unit systems and includes one-click gravity presets for eight celestial bodies, so you can compare how potential energy changes from Earth to the Moon, Mars, and beyond.

 1